Dechrissen/SpeedrunnerBot/README.md

 ## How to Run and Use the Bot
 Run the *Run.py* file every time you stream and the bot will join your channel, ready to be used!

 The speedrunning-specific features take your stream title into account.
-So, for the WR checker/PB checker/race link creator to work, please adhere to these guidelines when making your stream titles:
+So, for the WR checker/PB checker/leaderboard link generator/race link generator to work, please adhere to these guidelines when making your stream titles:
 - Write the game title exactly as you wrote it in the *Settings.py* file.
 - Write the category title exactly as you wrote it in the *Settings.py* file.
 - If you're doing a race, make sure "race with" is at the very end of your title, followed by your opponents' Twitch usernames separated by commas.
 For example: "Banjo-Tooie Any% Race with coolguy123, speedrunner456, streamerdude11".
 Do not use "and".
 Only commas.